Graham Allner: Managerial career

 Allner began his managerial career with AP Leamington.
 He led AP Leamington to the Southern League Premier Division in 1983.
 However, Leamington were denied promotion to the Football Conference, their place being taken instead by the club that had finished second that year, Kidderminster Harriers.
 Soon after this, Allner left Leamington and took charge at the Worcestershire club.
 Kidderminster quickly established themselves as a top non-league side under Allner's management, winning the FA Trophy in 1987 and reaching the final in 1991 and 1995, in addition to making the final of the Welsh Cup in 1986 and 1989.
 Their most successful season came in 1994–95 when they reached the fifth round of the FA Cup, knocking out second-tier side Birmingham City (Allner's first club as a player), and Preston North End.
 They also won the Conference title that season, but were denied promotion because their Aggborough ground was not deemed up to Football League standards.

 Kidderminster almost made it to the Football League in 1996–97 after leading the Conference by 15 points at Christmas, but a storming run by close contenders Macclesfield Town pushed them into second place.

 Allner quit in November 1998 after almost 16 years in charge, and was eventually replaced by Jan Molby.
 A brief tenure as Worcester City manager followed.

 He later worked as a coach under Steve Cotterill at Cheltenham Town and helped them win promotion to Division Two in 2002.
 When Cotterill moved to Stoke City a few weeks after the promotion triumph, Allner was promoted to the manager's seat but was sacked on 13 January 2003 with Cheltenham heading for relegation.
 His successor was Bobby Gould.

-He is currently working for the Scouting Network.